 (B) Complaints/appeals against any Course Provider

-It is important to NNAS that all complaints are dealt with quickly and resolved to the satisfaction of both provider and complainant.
+It is important to the NNAS that all complaints are dealt with quickly and resolved to the satisfaction of both provider and complainant.
 Safety, quality of provision and the reputation of NNAS are at stake.

 All NNAS Providers are encouraged to have a complaints procedure in their own organisations’ documentation to give candidates a clear procedure for what to do in case of any concern.

 The procedure below is for any complaints about the safety or quality of courses provided under NNAS auspices, which have not been resolved by the course Provider, and which have therefore been referred to NNAS.

 - The complainant is advised to speak to the Course Director at the time the concern arose in an informal way.

 - If unresolved informally, or the complainant feels that an informal approach is inappropriate, they are advised to contact the Provider that the Course Director works for in writing as soon as possible (within 1 week) after the concern arose.

 - If the matter is not resolved, then the complainant may contact the NNAS office in writing (within 4 weeks).
 If appropriate, the Directors of NNAS may offer advice and/or try to facilitate a resolution.

-- A fee of £20 will be charged by NNAS, for any considerations of appeals made, with fee refunded if appeal upheld.
+- A fee of £20 will be charged by NNAS, for any considerations of appeals made, with the fee refunded if the appeal is upheld.

 - NNAS can withdraw Provider status, or reduce the provision levels of any Provider, e.g. a Provider may no longer deliver Gold NNAS, but may continue with Bronze and Silver courses, if, after full investigation, the Directors feel the situation warrants it.

 - A moderation visit is likely to be made to any subsequent course delivered by any Provider with a complaint upheld against them if Provider status has not been withdrawn.